 Way back in 2014, in ye olde times of yore, before Bruce formally became Caitlyn and people still believed Paul Ryan possessed integrity, many of us were concerned about one thing: God.
 Specifically—did He exist?
 Think back to how many nights you were sleeplessly despondent, your mind fretting about whether God was still alive, and if so, what did He think about Brad and Angelina’s secret wedding??

-Thankfully, a film was made that addressed the concerns of His existence. ((To date far too little is know about The Almighty’s opinion(s) on Brangelina, though sources indicate that God, who considered Himself more than a little responsible for the meeting of the two, was quite perturbed to learn the news from the cover of a People magazine He read while standing in line at the grocer’s.))
-In a triumph of titular literalism, the movie was called, God’s Not Dead, and proved to be a brief and simple documentary in which the filmmakers’s, after years of petitioning prayers and intercessions, were finally granted an interview with God Himself.
+Thankfully, a film was made that addressed the concerns of His existence.
+To date far too little is know about The Almighty’s opinion(s) on Brangelina, though sources indicate that God, who considered Himself more than a little responsible for the meeting of the … Continue reading In a triumph of titular literalism, the movie was called, God’s Not Dead, and proved to be a brief and simple documentary in which the filmmakers’s, after years of petitioning prayers and intercessions, were finally granted an interview with God Himself.
 Fronted by Dean Cain, who, due to his time serving as Superman was presumed to possess a unique insight into and understanding of superhuman powers, the documentarians finally spoke with God, who assured them that No, He was not, in fact, dead.
 God also expressed a desire that we stop shooting one another, eat more vegetables and generally try to be a little nicer to everyone on the planet, but after several screen tests those clips were considered too cumbersome for general audiences, and summarily removed.